 You should now be confident that you can control the display of an XML file using the XSLT stylesheet.
-Now we can move on to refine the stylesheet and apply it to our text from Punch.
-A complete version is available as punch.xml.
+Now we can move on to refine the stylesheet.

 2 Developing the stylesheet

 Below are a series of suggestions for ways in which you can enhance the stylesheet.
 We will give worked solutions for the first two, then leave you on your own to try the rest.